|VRC-40 COD||VRC-40||COD||VRC-40 DET "DELTA|

-Before the VRC-40 switched to 5 detachements, they had DET ALPHA, BRAVO and CHARLIE.
+Before the VRC-40 switched to 5 detachments, they had DET ALPHA, BRAVO, and CHARLIE.
 And in 1990, DET DELTA was established.

 |YEAR||DATE||AIRCRAFT CARRIER||C-2A BuNo

 |1989||26 FEB 1989 - 28 MAR 1989||USS AMERICA (CV-66)||162160 (45) / 162168 (46)||NORTHSTAR 89||VRC-40 DET ALPHA|